djbradshaw2/2024-10-09-madison3/index.md

   We encourage you to share any information that would be helpful to make your Carpentries experience accessible.
   To request an accommodation for this workshop, please fill out the
   <a href="https://carpentries.typeform.com/to/B2OSYaD0">accommodation request form</a>.
-  If you have questions or need assistance with the accommodation form please <a href="mailto:team@carpentries.org">email us</a>.
+  If you have questions or need assistance with the accommodation form please <a href="mailto:sarah.whitcomb@usda.gov">email us</a>.
 </p>
 <p>
   <a href="https://glosario.carpentries.org/">Glosario</a> is a multilingual glossary